Previous entry: Routeburn Track Day 3 – Lake Mackenzie Hut to The Divide

 I met Anna from Denmark while waiting for the 9:45am shuttle from Te Anau to Te Anau Downs.
 She was also doing the Milford Track, while some other people on the bus were only doing day trips.
 It took 30 minutes to arrive at Te Anau Downs and we boarded the ferry to Glade Wharf right away.
 Despite being cold and windy, I sat on the top deck of the boat and enjoyed the 45-minute ride.
 They provided “free” coffee and tea.

 It was now time to start the legendary Milford Track.
 I felt very fortunate for the opportunity to experience these special things during this trip.

-Anne and I took our sweet time to walk the 5 km to Clinton Hut.
+Anna and I took our sweet time to walk the 5 km to Clinton Hut.
 The trees, moss, ferns and mushrooms were amazing.
 So many little details that made me stop and admire.

 We also took a short side trip through a boardwalk trail to a wetland.

 Clinton Hut has two bunk rooms with 20 beds in each, and a common room with faucets, sinks, gas cookers, tables, and solar-powered LED lights for the evening.
 The toilets are of the flush variety and while there was no soap, they did provide hand sanitizer.

 Hut Ranger Ross took us for a nature walk at 4:30.
 He knows a lot about the flora in the area and it was an interesting 1-hour walk.

 I prepared the usual Back Country freeze-dry dinner.
 I keep getting surprised at how good they are.
 Less salty than the ones in the US.